Easy Mongolian BBQ Recipe: How To Make It At Home

 Step 6: Combine and Finish

 Return the beef to the pan with the vegetables, then pour in your prepared sauce.
 Toss everything together and cook for 1-2 minutes until the sauce thickens slightly and coats all ingredients.
 Add bean sprouts and green onions in the final 30 seconds of cooking, tossing just until they begin to wilt.
-This layered cooking approach preserves the distinct textures that make Grilled Mongolian Beef-Fusion Recipe so appealing.
+This layered cooking approach preserves the distinct textures that make Mongolian BBQ Grill Beef-Fusion Recipe so appealing.

 Nutritional Information about Mongolian BBQ Recipe